kaisadilla/judith/.info/spec.md

 * `5 %i 2`: Floor division.
 * `5 %m 2`: Modulo: returns 5 mod 2.
 * `5 %r 2`: Remainder: returns the remainder of 5 / 2, corresponds to % in C.

+By default, arithmetic operations are unchecked in Judith, and may overflow or underflow.
+The default debug configuration makes them checked and makes them panic when overflows or underflows occur.

+Inside a checked context (using `checked()`), arithmetic operations will be checked and return exceptions when overflow or underflows occur (_see [Exceptions](#exceptions)_).

 By default, arithmetic operations are checked and will throw NumberOverflowException when an underflow or overflow would occur.
 If done inside an `unchecked` context (using `unchecked()` expression or `unchecked` block modifier), then the underflow or overflow will be allowed to occur.